Battle of Grozny (1994–1995): Summary of the New Year's Eve battle

 The New Year's Eve battle was devastating for the Russians; the first Russian armored column lost 105 of their 120 tanks and armored personnel carriers.
 The entire first battalion of the Maikop Brigade, more than half of the 81st Regiment plus hundreds of men from the remaining units, were dead.
 A high-ranking Russian General Staff officer said "On January 2nd, we lost contact with our forward units."
 According to Maskhadov, some 400 Russian tanks and APCs were destroyed.
 Russian General Aleksandr Galkin reported 225 armored vehicles as unrepairable battle losses during the first month and a half of the invasion, including 62 tanks.

 Most of the Russian 'Special Forces' surrendered to the Chechens "after wandering about hopelessly for three days without food, let alone any clear idea of what they were supposed to do."
 After returning home from captivity, a Russian lieutenant colonel said "the only order was to go forward, without explanations as to what they should do, where they should go, and whom they should capture."

 Russian prisoners did not know where and why they were there; some were ordered to "protect roads," while others asked the reporters "who is fighting whom".
 After more captured Russian troopers were shown on television programming, the mothers of some went to Grozny to negotiate the release of their sons.
 Those negotiations took place in the center of the city without involving Russian government agents and while under Russian artillery bombardment; some of the prisoners were released on the promise they would never fight the Chechens again.

 Unknown to the Russians and prior to the New Year invasion, Chechen President Dzhokhar Dudayev moved his headquarters to Shali, 25 kilometers south of Grozny.
 The Russian forces pulled back, abandoning many troopers.
 Morale dropped so low, units of the Interior Ministry and OMON forces outside town departed without orders.
-Several Russian commanders were sacked for their reluctance to assault their neighboring citizens.